Diversity and Multicellular Organisms

 Those species that have the best array of organelles are likely to be the most adaptive and therefore colonise myriad niches.

-Having published the first six parts of ‘On the Origins of Blockchains’, it is worth taking a moment to reflect on what has been covered so far.
+Having published the first six parts of ‘On the Origin of Blockchains’, it is worth taking a moment to reflect on what has been covered so far.

 The natural world provides many examples of species evolving to colonise fundamental niches as their genetic makeup has mutated.
 By its nature, open source software evolves into networks that are more decentralised and resilient in a way that mirrors biological evolution.
 Therefore, we can draw clear parallels between the evolution of biological systems and artificial ones, in particular open source blockchain protocols and networks.